-This booklet captures the profiles of Australia's most highly recognised university teachers.
+This booklet captures the profiles of Australia's most highly recognised university teachers from 1997 to 2021.

-Since 1997, the AAUTs have recognised Australia's leading university educators, and the impact their teaching has had on student learning.
-Recognition in the past has been through teaching awards, program awards and citations, with the most prestigious award being the Australian Award for University Teacher of the Year (AAUTY), previously known as the Prime Minister's Award.
+Since 1997, the Australian Awards for University Teaching (AAUT) have recognised Australia's leading university educators and the impact of their teaching on student learning.
+AAUT has recognised these outstanding educators through Citation, Program, and Teaching Awards, as well as the prestigious Australian Award for University Teacher of the Year (AAUTY), previously known as the Prime Minister's Award.

-Each year usually one university teacher is recognised from across the nation for an exceptional record of advancing student learning, educational leadership and scholarly contribution to learning and teaching.
-However, in some years there have been joint recipients (2000, 2002, 2008, 2015), or instances of a team award (2000, 2005).
+Each year, usually one university teacher is recognised from across the nation for an exceptional record of advancing student learning, educational leadership and scholarly contribution to learning and teaching.
+However, in some years there have been joint recipients (2000, 2002, 2008, 2015), or instances of a team award (2000, 2005, 2019).

-There have been two previous editions; first edition: 1997 to 2015 and second edition: 1997 to 2016.
-This booklet, the third edition, contains AAUTY recipient profiles from 1997 to 2018.
-Twenty-four individual teaching scholars, and two teams from fourteen institutions across diverse discipline communities report on the benefits and opportunities emerged from receiving the award.
-Tribute is paid to those that have retired or are semi-retired and those no longer with us: Professor Charles Thomas Stannage (Tom) AM, FASSA (1944-2012) the inaugural Australian University Teacher of the Year in 1997 and Betty Marr anyin (deceased 2008) who was a member of the 2005 winning Team from Charles Darwin University.
+In this booklet, 26 individual teaching scholars and three teams from 14 institutions across diverse discipline communities report on the benefits and opportunities that have emerged from receiving the AAUTY.
+Tribute is paid to those who have retired or are semi-retired, and those who are no longer with us: Professor Charles Thomas Stannage (Tom) AM, FASSA (1944-2012), who was the inaugural Australian University Teacher of the Year in 1997, and Betty Marrnanyin (deceased 2008) who was a member of the 2005 winning team from Charles Darwin University.